open-austin/recycling-atx/README.md

-Recycling-atx :recycle:
+## Recycling-atx :recycle:

+Shows you which buildings in Austin recyle and which ones do not.

-This is a fork of https://github.com/open-city/recycling.
+This is an open-source project through [Open-Austin](http://www.open-austin.org/) This is a fork of https://github.com/open-city/recycling.

-Our goals for this fork are to build:
+### Goals for this fork are to build:

 - REST API that can be hosted easily on more than just Heroku.
 This means:
   - No Mongo dependency.
 Use a relational database like Postgres (or maybe GitHub pages).